wuyang1002431655/tango_with_django_19/manuscript/chapter4-templates-static-media.md

 X> * Convert the about page to use a template as well, using a template called `about.html`.
 X> * Within the new `about.html` template, add a picture stored within your project's static files.
 X> * On the about page, include a line that says, `This tutorial has been put together by <your-name>`.
-X> * In your Django project directory, create a new directory called `media`, download a picture of a cat and save it the media directory in a file called, `cat.jpg`.
+X> * In your Django project directory, create a new directory called `media`, download a picture of a cat and save it the media directory in a file called `cat.jpg`.
 X> * In your about page, add in the `<img>` tag to display the picture of the cat, to ensure that your media is being served correctly.